adjtomo/seisflows/docs/manual/manual.rst

 Software Prerequisites
 ----------------------

-SeisFlows requires Python 2.7, NumPy >1.6, and SciPy >0.12.
+SeisFlows requires Python 2.7, NumPy, SciPy, and Obspy.
 Forward modeling software is also a prerequisite; see :ref:`solver` for more information.

+If Python dependencies are already installed, it is not necessary to run the provided ``setup.py`` script.
+In fact, the ``setup.py`` is sometimes unreliable as described in the github issues page; if you can contribute a fix, please let us know.

 Hardware Prerequisites